Ebony White: Racial connotations

 The character is cited as an example of racial stereotyping in mainstream 20th century United States culture.
-His name is a racial pun and his short stature and exaggerated facial features – which include large white eyes and thick pinkish lips – are typical of the era's darkie interpretation of blacks.
+His name is a racial pun and his short stature and exaggerated facial features – which include large white eyes and thick pinkish lips – are typical of the era's darkie interpretation of black people.
 He is routinely depicted as being less than five feet tall and resembles a stereotypical pickaninny.
 As a loyal assistant to the hero, he has been compared by a few critics to the classic/infamous Uncle Tom stereotype.
 However, the storyline refers to the character as The Spirit's unofficial ward/work partner, with the two sharing a home life in their Wildwood Cemetery headquarters, located beneath Denny Colt's tombstone.
 Despite his exaggerated, caricatured appearance & speech patterns, Ebony is always treated with respect by his fellow cast members and he develops beyond his comic-relief minstrel stereotype as the series progresses.
 Eisner later introduced other non-caricature African-American characters, such as the no-nonsense Detective Grey, who defied the media stereotypes of the day.
 Some of the later Ebony-era installments show The Spirit and the Dolan family sponsoring Ebony's formal education (the closeness of their relationship is illustrated by the crimefighter reading letters from his protégé to the Commissioner and other friends).

 Eisner reported receiving letters of both praise and criticism for the character at the time.
 In a 1966 New York Herald Tribune feature by his former office manager-turned-journalist, Marilyn Mercer, Mercer stated that "Ebony never drew criticism from Negro groups (in fact, Eisner was commended by some for using him), perhaps because, although his speech pattern was early Minstrel Show, he himself derived from another literary tradition: he was a combination of Tom Sawyer and Penrod, with a touch of Horatio Alger hero, and color didn't really come into it."

 When episodes of The Spirit were reprinted by Warren Publishing in the mid-1970s, a debate erupted in the letters pages about Ebony White's portrayal, with African-American readers weighing in on both sides about whether Ebony's portrayal felt hurtful, along with comments from the editors and other readers.

 Eisner later expressed mixed feelings about his portrayal of Ebony White.
 He acknowledged that he was conscious at the time that he was using a racial stereotype but remained unapologetic about it, stating that "at the time humor consisted in our society of bad English and physical difference in identity."
 In reference to his graphic novel Fagin the Jew, Eisner acknowledged parallels between Charles Dickens' use of racial stereotyping for the Fagin character (which Eisner criticized) and Eisner's own portrayal of Ebony White but asserted that his own work had not "capitalized on" the stereotype.